 This pilot study is co-funded by Public Health IDEAS for Preventing Firearm Injuries, and the Institute for Firearm Injury Prevention.
 This project will use principles of socially-engaged design to bring together community stakeholders, practitioners, and policymakers with designers and engineers to develop solutions to help people dispose of unwanted firearms.
 This work is integral to developing safe, sustainable and scalable solutions for community firearm disposal.

-Pilot Study #2:
+Pilot Study #2

 Identifying risk factors for intimate partner homicide among transgender and gender diverse individuals

-Michigan Public Health Pilot Study Investigators:
+Michigan Public Health Pilot Study Investigators

 • Sarah Peitzmeier, Ph.D.

-Assistant Professor, Health Behavior and Health Education
+Assistant Professor, Health Behavior and Health Equity

 Principal Investigator